Hiking & Running Trails in the Twin Cities

 Dakota County (South-Southeast)

 Dakota County has six regional and county parks.
-What sets them apart is the natural surface trails—they offer more than any other county.
-Not only are those easier on our bodies, but quieter, too since they’re designated for foot traffic only.
+What sets them apart is the extent of natural surface trails—they offer among the most of any county in the metro area.

 Head over to Hiking & Running Trails in Dakota County